10 Reasons Why the Dollar Is About to End As the World Reserve Currency

 #3: Russia and China Use Own Currencies for Trade

-For more than a year now, Russia and China have used their own currencies to settle trades with each other, rather than settle trades in the U.S. dollar as was done for decades.
-This is important for investors as they can make profits in currency exchanges when they trade right.
+For over a year now, Russia and China have used their currencies to settle trades with each other rather than settle trades in the U.S. dollar, as was done for decades.
+This is important for investors as they can profit from currency exchanges when they trade right.

 #4: Use of Chinese Currency Growing In Africa